GaloisInc/ghc-srcspan-plugin/examples/blog.md

   assert (r =?
 54)
 ```

+This isn't perfect as our language will only know about source locations with statement-level granularity, but the upside is that the changes to the language are minimal.
+We can just add another `Stmt` constructor that tells the interpreter to update the current location.

 To write this transformation we need to know three things:

 1. Where to insert the annotations?